Danakil Depression, Ethiopia

 Day 2 Hamed Ela – Erta Ale

 Erta Ale’s volcano is one of those places that leave you wordless – except for a string of curses and swearwords, because you just have to say something in the face of it, but can’t seem find the right words.
-More on this coming.
+The spectacle might just make a believer out of you.
+Read more about my experience in front of Erta Ale, the lava lake.

 Day 3 Descend from Erta Ale